algosup/2024-2025-project-4-web-fpga-team-5/documents/manual/userManual.md

 - **Demonstrate:** Provide hands-on examples of FPGA functionality through simulation.
 - **Empower:** Allow users to run pre-configured software examples as well as import their own files for custom simulations.

-By leveraging SPIN, users in the IT field—particularly those with limited experience in FPGA design—will gain practical insights into digital circuit behavior and FPGA operation.